SeaCelo/SDGclassy/README.md

 ## Other notes
 * It is useful to add Mallet to the $PATH.
 In Terminal:
-	`echo $PATH`    		this will print the current path, to check.
+   * `echo $PATH`    		this will print the current path, to check.
-	`nano .bash_profile`		to edit
+   * `nano .bash_profile`		to edit
-	(include this line somewhere:)
+   * (include this line somewhere:)
-	`export PATH=$PATH:/path/to/your/install/mallet-2.0.8/bin`
+   * `export PATH=$PATH:/path/to/your/install/mallet-2.0.8/bin`

-	write out and exit
+   * write out and exit
-	If you don't have this, just navigate to the /mallet-2.0.8/bin and run the command from there.
+   * If you don't have this, just navigate to the /mallet-2.0.8/bin and run the command from there.

-* note: using ngrams causes Mallet to run out of memory.
+* Note: using ngrams causes Mallet to run out of memory.
 Giving 8gb to Mallet seems to work, and lets the OS manage any paging and vm.
 To do this, edit the binary.
 In Terminal:
-		`cd /path/to/your/install/mallet-2.0.8/bin`
+   * `cd /path/to/your/install/mallet-2.0.8/bin`
-		`nano mallet`
+   * `nano mallet`

-	Find the line and edit to read:
+   * Find the line and edit to read: `MEMORY=8g`
-		`MEMORY=8g`